burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 5. Global names are in the "global namespace".

-    > Importnantly it is just global namespace.
+    > Importnantly "global namespace" is just one more namespace.
 It differs from all namespaces (including the unnamed one).
 The global namespace differs from those defined through namespace only because it is not necessary to write its name.
     It's only worth thinking about when you need to use `::global_var` when you have a problem (3).
 The operator `::` stands for scope extension.
     With this construction, you will **always look first in the global namespace** and then in the namespaces imported into the global namespace.